Conference Dates: July 6-7, 2023

 Keynote and Featured Speakers:

-Invited speakers of the 16th edition are Edward I. Altman (NYU Stern), Menachem Brenner (NYU Stern) and Anthony Saunders (NYU Stern – TBC).
+Invited speakers of the 16th edition are Edward I. Altman (NYU Stern), Yakov Amihud (NYU Stern), Menachem Brenner (NYU Stern), Elena Carletti (Bocconi University), Peter Hansen (University of North Carolina – Chapel Hill) and Thierry Foucault (HEC Paris).
 Other speakers will be announced as soon as they confirm their participation.

 Best Paper Awards: